minnojs/minno-time/src/js/extensions/iat/README.md

 `right`: The key for the right categories.
 Accepts a single character or an array of characters. (default:'i')

-`leftTouch`: An element to display for the left category in touch displays (default:PIP default element)
+`leftTouch`: An element to display for the left category in touch displays (default:PIP default touch interface)

-`rightTouch`: An element to display for the right category in touch displays (default:PIP default element)
+`rightTouch`: An element to display for the right category in touch displays (default:PIP default touch interface)

 `notouch`: Do not detect touch devices.
 Accepts true/false (default:false).
 This is useful for cases we attach a keyboard to touch devices.